wp-plugins/simple-responsive-image-gallery/readme.txt

 For detailed instruction and video tutorial, please visit the <a href="https://duogeek.com/products/plugins/wordpress-simple-image-gallery/">plugin page</a>.

-For any issues, problem or query, please feel free to <aa href="https://duogeek.com/contact/">contact us</a>.
+For any issues, problem or query, please feel free to <a href="https://duogeek.com/contact/">contact us</a>.

 **Features**